-Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 15.
+Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 14.

-- The rest of this document applies to all possible configurations of the TOE, with or without NesLib, except when a restriction is mentioned.
+- The rest of this document applies to all possible configurations of the TOE, except when a restriction is mentioned.
 For easier reading, the restrictions are typeset as indicated here.

-- In a few words, the ST33G1M2AM C01, offers a unique combination of high performances and very powerful features for high level security:
+- In a few words, the ST33G1M2AM D01, offers a unique combination of high performances and very powerful features for high level security:

 - Die integrity,

 - Monitoring of environmental parameters,

-- · Protection mechanisms against faults,
+- Protection mechanisms against faults,

 - AIS20/AIS31 class PTG.2 compliant True Random Number Generator,

-- · Memory Protection Unit,
+- Memory Protection Unit,

 - ISO/IEC 13239 CRC calculation block,

 - Hardware Security Enhanced DES accelerator,

 - AES accelerator (HW-AES),

-- Library Protection Unit,
+- · Library Protection Unit,

-- Next Step Cryptography accelerator (NESCRYPT),
+- Next Step Cryptography accelerator (NESCRYPT).

-- optional cryptographic library.